NexGen-3D-Printing/MKS-SKIPR-SETUP/README.md

 Once that has all complete, type: exit

-Then log back into the board using: ssh nexgen3d@192.168.0.123 (Use your user name you set in the previous step, and replace the IP with the IP of your actula board)
+Then log back into the board using: ssh nexgen3d@192.168.0.123 (Use your user name you set in the previous step, and replace the IP with the IP of your actual board)

 Now run: sudo apt update